 Well, this type of Issue is unrelated to WooCommerce settings as it is a compatibility issue.

-Basically, it is caused if the Plugins are outdated or if there are third-party themes.
+It happens if the Plugins are outdated or there are third-party themes.

 Plugins Are Outdated

 For better WooCommerce Experience, it is very advantageous to keep the WooCommerce Plugins updated.
 It will result in better site security and overall performance.

 There are two ways to update your plugins as follows:

 - Manually updating plugins using FTP: You can do this if your keys are activated.
 You don’t have to deactivate the plugin or delete any files.